yiisoft/yii2/docs/guide/structure-modules.md

 ### Module Classes <a name="module-classes"></a>

-Each module should have a module class which extends from [[yii\base\Module]].
+Each module should have a unique module class which extends from [[yii\base\Module]].
 The class should be located directly under the module's [[yii\base\Module::basePath|base path]] and should be [autoloadable](concept-autoloading.md).
 When a module is being accessed, a single instance of the corresponding module class will be created.
 Like [application instances](structure-applications.md), module instances are used to share data and components